XD-Builder/currency-converter-poc/README.md

+# Currency Converter Starter POC

+## Project Info

+1. This project is derived from [currency-converter-starter](https://github.com/HandlebarLabs/currency-converter-starter) project.
+I worked on the course provided above and thus cloned the repo.
+2. This project enhances on previous project and attempts creating new test cases and increasing code coverage.
+3. This project will provide guides on [project setup and guides](https://www.dropbox.com/s/nq40qvltj4vz8lk/Currency%20Converter%20POC%20Doc.docx?dl=0&raw=1).
+4. This project will be available on Expo for both [Android and iOS](https://expo.io/@harold7590/currency-converter-starter-poc).

+## CRNA Specific Documentation

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).